sdesabbata/r-for-geographic-data-science/docs/110-R-programming.md

 ## [1] "Lincoln"
 ```

-To retrieve any subset of a vector (i.e., not just one element), specify an integer vector containing the indices of interest (rather than a single integer value) between square brackets.
+To retrieve any subset of a vector (i.e., more than one element), you can specify an integer vector containing the indices (rather than a single integer value) of the items of interest between square brackets.

 ```r